-- 1. Support and monitor legislation that would increase the availability of, and funding for, water conservation, water reuse technologies, water recycling, local water storage, and other water supply technologies such as the Groundwater Replenishment System project. - 2.
-Support the enhancement of a reliable and sustainable water supply for California that protects or enhances the environment.\ - 3.
+- 1. Support and monitor legislation that would increase the availability of, and funding for, water conservation, water reuse technologies, water recycling, local water storage, and other water supply technologies. - 2.
+Support the enhancement of a reliable and sustainable water supply for California that protects or enhances the environment. - 3.
 Support measures to increase water supply and improve water quality in the region, including drought relief legislation. - 4.
-Support for legislation and funding to enable the City to implement urban greening and green infrastructure projects that improve water quality, protect creeks and waterways, reduce stormwater runoffs, and decrease the flow of polluted water into the San Francisco Bay.
+Support for legislation and funding to enable the City to implement urban greening and green infrastructure projects that improve water quality, protect creeks and waterways, reduce stormwater runoffs, decrease the flow of polluted water into the San Francisco Bay, and enhance regional climate resilience.